 This link takes you to the Revenue website and explains the Charitable Donation Scheme.

 Basically a charitable organisation (Discovery Church) may claim back from the government a proportion of any donations made by taxpayers to Discovery Church.
 There are limits on what can be claimed.
-We have to be accountable, so each tax-paying donor must complete a tax declaration form and the organisation must be able to provide either a signed statement from the individual giving details of their donations (dates and amounts) or the organisation must be able to show the donations as received from the individual via the Church bank account.
+We have to be accountable, so each tax-paying donor must complete a tax declaration form and the organisation must be able to provide either a signed statement from the individual giving details of their donations (dates and amounts– we use the tithing envelopes) or the organisation must be able to show the donations as received from the individual via the Church bank account.

 Charitable Donation Scheme –https://www.dit.ie/ditfoundation/media/ditfoundation/documents/CHY3%20Tax%20Relief%20Explained.pdf